Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 >> Monitor events and logs if some workloads do not start as expected.
 >>
 > **Via Trilio**
->> follow the step 4 in the **restoring** part of this [guide](/pages/public_cloud/containers_orchestration/managed_kubernetes/backup-and-restore-cluster-namespace-and-applications-with-trilio/#restoring-mysql-qa-helm-release-backup).
+>> Follow the step 4 in the **restoring** part of this [guide](/pages/public_cloud/containers_orchestration/managed_kubernetes/backup-and-restore-cluster-namespace-and-applications-with-trilio/#restoring-mysql-qa-helm-release-backup).
 >>
 > **Via CloudCasa**
->> follow the step 6 of this [guide](/pages/public_cloud/containers_orchestration/managed_kubernetes/backup-and-restore-cluster-using-cloudcasa/#step6-----Run a restore operation).
+>> Follow the step 6 of this [guide](/pages/public_cloud/containers_orchestration/managed_kubernetes/backup-and-restore-cluster-using-cloudcasa/#step6-----Run a restore operation).
 >>

 5. **Validate the Migration**